 - The glass must be sprayed and squeegeed clean and not wiped.

-- Fingers should be dipped in water and rinsed before handling the film after the liner is removed.
+- Rinse/dip fingers in water before handling the film once the liner is removed.
 This will assist in keeping the adhesive from imprinting fingerprints.

-- Before applying the window film, ensure the surrounding area is clean and that no fans or wind blowing.
+- Before applying the window film, ensure the surrounding area is clean and that no fans or wind is blowing.

 - A good squeegee is needed to squeegee all the water from behind the film.